 Research has shown a relationship between non-assertiveness and depression.
-The studies indicated that people whocouple_talking_nicely are generally non-assertive are more likely to get depressed than others who are assertive.
+The studies indicated that people who are generally non-assertive are more likely to get depressed than others who are assertive.
 Assertiveness has been defined as behavior that enables people to act in their own best interests by expressing their thoughts and feelings directly and honestly.

 Lets look at the definitions of non-assertiveness, assertiveness and aggressiveness.
 When we are non-assertive, we honor the other person’s rights, but don’t honor our own rights.
 When we’re aggressive, we honor our own rights, while trampling on the other person’s rights.
 When we’re assertive, we honor our own rights, while also honoring the other person’s rights.